 A technology stack is not a new thing.
 We have seen many stacks evolved in the last couple of decades.
-An important point to note here is, unlike many of the technology stacks in past, JAMstack is not yet another technology stack.
-It is rather an architectural concept.
-The fundamentals of this stack are based on,
+However, an important point to note here is, unlike many of the technology stacks in the past, JAMstack is not yet another technology stack.
+It is instead an architectural concept.

 The image below shows the conceptual differences between JAMstack and other technology stacks like LAMP, MEAN, and MERN.

 As a beginner to the JAMstack, you may be learning a few things, which are eventually myths(or misguided information).
 Here are a few that I have heard initially and was proven wrong as I gained more knowledge about this,

 - An enterprise app will not scale with JAMstack.

 - JAMstack can reduce Jobs!

 Well, none of the above are true.
 We will prove it as we go further in this series.
 Please stay tuned.